-To the extent that we form a REIT Subsidiary that directly incurs leverage in the form of debt (as opposed to non-recourse borrowings made through special purpose vehicles), the amount of such recourse leverage used by us will be consolidated and treated as senior securities for purposes of complying with the 1940 Act's limitations on leverage.
-Accordingly, it is our present intention to utilize leverage through debt or borrowings in an amount not to exceed 50% of our total assets (i.e., to maintain 200% asset coverage), less the amount of any non-recourse direct debt or borrowing by a REIT Subsidiary, if any.
-Because a REIT Subsidiary's preferred shares would represent a small amount of leverage by the REIT Subsidiary, such leverage will also be consolidated for purposes of complying with the 1940 Act's limitations on our ability to issue preferred shares.
+To the extent that we form a REIT Subsidiary that directly incurs leverage in the form of debt (as opposed to non-recourse borrowings made through special purpose vehicles), the amount of such refourse leverage used by us will be consolidated and treated as senior securities for purposes of complying with the 1940 Act's limitations on leverage.
+Accordingly, it is our present intention to utilize leverage through debto, be trowings in an amount not to exceed 50% of our total assets (i.e., to maintain 200% asset coverage), let's the amount of any non-recourse direct debt or borrowing by a REIT Subsidiary, if any.
+Because a REIT Subsidiary's preferred shares would represent a small amount of leverage by the REIT Subsidiary, such leverage with also be consolidated for purposes of complying with the 1940 Act's limitations on our ability to issue preferred shares.
 The use of leverage is generally considered a speculative investment technique and increases the risks associated with investing in our securities.
 In the future, we may borrow from, and issue senior securities to, banks, insurance companies and other lenders.
-If the value of our assets decreases, leverage would cause our NAV to decline more sharply than it otherwise would have had we not leveraged, thereby magnifying losses or eliminating our equity stake in a leveraged investment.
-See "Risk Factors-Risks Relating to our Business and Structure-We intend to finance our investments with borrowed money, which will magnify the potential for gain or loss on amounts invested and may increase the risk of investing in us."
+If the value of our assets decreases, le erage would cause our NAV to decline more sharply than it otherwise would have had we not leveraged decreases and Structure-We intend to finance our investments with borrowed money, which will magnify the potential for gain or loss on amounts invested and may increase the risk of investing in us.